Issei-177013/Cloudflare-Utils/README.md

 ## Updating

-Cloudflare Utils can be updated by re-running the main installation script.
-This script now includes an option to specifically update an existing installation.
+Cloudflare Utils can be updated using its built-in update mechanism, accessed via the `install.sh` script.

-1.  **Run the installer script again:**
+1.  **Navigate to the program directory:**

-    ### Using cURL
+    If you are not already there, change to the directory where Cloudflare Utils was cloned:
     ```bash
-    sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/Issei-177013/Cloudflare-Utils/main/install.sh)"
+    cd /opt/Cloudflare-Utils
     ```

-    ### Using wget
+2.  **Ensure you have the latest version of the scripts (optional but recommended):**
+    You can pull the latest changes for your current branch (e.g., `main` or `dev`) to ensure the installer and updater scripts themselves are up-to-date:
     ```bash
-    sudo bash -c "$(wget -O- https://raw.githubusercontent.com/Issei-177013/Cloudflare-Utils/main/install.sh)"
+    sudo git pull
     ```
+    If you originally cloned a specific version tag and are not on a branch, you might need to fetch tags (`sudo git fetch --tags`) and potentially checkout a newer branch or tag if desired, before running `install.sh`.

+3.  **Run the installer script:**
+    ```bash
+    sudo bash install.sh
+    ```

-2.  **Choose "Update existing installation" from the menu.**
+4.  **Choose "Update existing installation" from the menu.**
-    This will launch the `update.sh` script, which provides more control over the update process.
+    This will launch the `update.sh` script, which provides more control over the update process, allowing you to switch between versions or update to the latest commit on your branch.

 ### Update Script Features (`update.sh`)